sisby-folk/sovereign/README.md

-# sovereign
+# Sovereign VBA Libary

-A VBA function and UI library for excel and word
+A Function and UI library for Excel and Word

+Rewritten from scratch in 2022 for open-source.